Percolation on the stationary distributions of the voter model with stirring: Preliminaries

 Let~$\mu$ be a measure on~$\{0,1\}^{\Z^d}$ that is invariant under translations of~$\Z^d$.
 Then,

 and

-The main tool to prove these facts is a multi-scale renormalization scheme introduced in~\cite{Rath15} and used in~\cite{RathValesin2017}.
+The main tool to prove these facts is a multi-scale renormalization scheme introduced in~\cite{Rath15} and also used in~\cite{RathValesin2017}.
 We now explain this scheme and recall some of its properties.
-Fix $L\in \N$ and~$\ell \ge 6$, define~$(L_N)_{N \ge 0}$ as in~\eqref{scales_mathcal_L0}, and also let
+Fix $L\in \N$ and~$\ell \ge 6$, define~$(L_N)_{N \ge 0}$ as in~\eqref{scales_mathcal_L0}, and define the sublattice